-If you mention the word “telescope” to the general public, they will mostly envisage what we know as a refractor.
+If you mention the word “telescope” to the general public, they will mostly think of what we astronomers know as a refractor.
 If you asked a child to draw a telescope, it’s a refractor they will almost certainly draw for you.
-Refractors are the oldest of telescopes and it was a refractor that Galileo pointed at the stars in 1610.
+Refractors are the oldest of telescopes and it was a refractor that Galileo pointed at the stars and Jupiter in 1610.

 The TEC 140 is a premium level instrument.
-However, it sits within several lines of refractor and believe it or not, the TEC140 is the second lowest of the line since they make a TEC 110 as well (110mm objective).
+However, it sits within several lines of refractor that TEC makes and the TEC140 is the second “lowest” of the line since they make a TEC 110 as well (110mm objective).
 The TEC refractor line ranges from from the aforementioned 110mm all the way to the mighty (and giant) 250mm (10 inch) refractor.
 Additionally, the models larger than the TEC 140 (starting with the TEC 160) start to use more exotic (and expensive) types of glass for even better colour correction than the already superb TEC140.

 We can dream, for sure, about these huge refractors but leaving the stratospheric larger models to one side, I settled for the TEC140.

-I contacted Yuri Petrunin, an optical engineer who is the founder and owner of TEC, to discuss how I go about ordering and owning a TEC 140.
+I contacted Yuri Petrunin, an optical engineer originally from The Ukraine who is the founder and owner of TEC, to discuss how I go about ordering and owning a TEC 140.
 This is so popular a telescope and has such a great reputation that, despite costing $7400, he can sell the small production batches he makes each year many times over.
-Rumour has it that he only makes about fifty or so TEC 140s per year.
+Rumour has it that he only makes about fifty or so TEC 140 scopes per year.
 He invests in high quality production methods and he has not been tempted to outsource his operations to cut costs and he makes the telescopes himself with his son and a couple of other highly skilled craftsmen.
-He grinds and polishes the lenses and makes all the metal work.
-So, despite dealers advertising these telescopes, they will have to go to Yuri and join his manufacturing queue, just as if you were to order directly from him yourself, like I did.
+TEC grind and polish the lenses and make all the metal work themselves.
+So, despite dealers advertising these telescopes, they will have to go to Yuri and join his manufacturing queue, just as if you were to order directly from him yourself, as I did.

-To join Yuri’s production queue he requires a deposit of $1200.
+To join Yuri’s production queue he required a deposit of $1200.
 Being in the UK I had to find a way of converting my currency (pounds sterling ££) to US dollars, so I paid the deposit with an international banking service XE.com.
 I am not being paid by them to say that, just letting you know how I did it, and there are no doubt many others offering this service too.
-However, XE.com did me a good exchange rate, a low fee (about £20 if I recall correctly) and the transfer goes across to Yuri inside a day or two.
+However, XE.com did me a good exchange rate, a modest fee (about $25 if I recall correctly) and the transfer goes across to Yuri inside a day or two.
+If the production queue is full for that production run you will have to wait for Yuri’s next batch.
+Depending on how busy he is (and I will forewarn you that he is VERY busy) this could add another 6 – 12 months to the time you get your scope.
+So if you want one of these TEC scopes you need to get yourself onto Yuri’s queue as soon as you can.

-Yuri is a great guy and keeps you in the loop about what is happening.
+Once you are in the production queue Yuri will keep you in the loop about what is happening.
 He does not deliver a weekly running commentary but lets you know what you need to know.
 About seven months after I paid my deposit Yuri let me know my scope was built and ready to ship and to pay the remaining balance.
-Upon paying the balance and shipping fees (the shipping and insurance was about $250 to the UK), the scope was shipped to my home in the UK with a shipping number and I watched its progress across The Atlantic from Yuri in Colorado via the UPS tracking number to the UK.
-I had to pay significant UK import duties, 20% sales tax (VAT) and other government fees to the tune of about £1300 (about $1800) before UK customs released the package.
+Upon paying the balance and shipping fees (the shipping and insurance were about $250 to the UK), the scope was shipped to my home in the UK with a shipping number and I eagerly watched its progress from Yuri in Colorado, via Denver and San Francisco then cross the Atlantic Ocean to Heathrow, UK via the UPS tracking number.
+I had to pay significant UK import duties plus 20% sales tax (VAT) and other government fees to the tune of about £1300 (about $1800) before UK customs released the package.
 Upon completing the UK import tax forms (UPS and other shipping agents help you do this), UPS released it from UK customs and delivered it to my home address.

 All in, my TEC140, landed at my door with all duties and shipping paid, was a £7500 investment (about $10000).
-Shortly afterwards, following the Brexit referendum in the UK, the £sterling rate tanked against the US dollar and would have made the scope over £1300 more expensive to land in the UK!!!
-So I consider myself very lucky to get the scope when I did Despite that, £7500 or $10000 is serious money by any standards.
+Shortly afterwards, following the Brexit referendum in the UK, the £sterling rate bombed against the US dollar and would have made my scope over £1500 more expensive !!!
+So I consider myself very lucky to get the scope when I did.
+Despite that, £7500 or $10000 is a serious investment into an hobby by any standards.
 But I justified it to myself because this is a lifetime scope and I had some commission from work.
 I also spent some of the money from my late wife’s estate she left me since I know she would have wanted me to have this scope.
+Thank you Yvonne ♥️ xx

 Receipt Of The Scope

-The scope is shipped in a strong cardboard carton with very strong and rigid styrofoam moulded to the shape of the scope to protect it.
+The scope is shipped in a strong and rigid cardboard carton with very strong and rigid styrofoam moulded to the shape of the scope to protect it.
 The scope inside is then wrapped and sealed in Polythene-like material with some desiccant to absorb any moisture.
 You could also specify your scope be provided (and shipped) in a permanent, hard exterior and felt lined shell storage case that you can purchase at the time of order.
 However, since my scope will be permanently mounted in my observatory I elected not to specific this option.
-The only option I chose upon ordering was to specify the losmandy dovetail plate.
+The only option I chose upon ordering was to specify the Losmandy dovetail plate.
 I had no need of Yuri’s finder (an option you can also specify) since I use my own red dot laser finder.
+(Update: As of 2023 – seven years later – my TEC140 has been permanently mounted and has never been outside my observatory).

 My initial reaction upon opening the box was one of “wow!” and being incredibly impressed.
 My scope, made by Yuri for me, was utterly immaculate in every way and is a thing of beauty with its matt white coat paint, the beautiful Starlight instruments 3545 focuser and the immaculate front lens element, proudly engraved with the scope’s serial number – in my case number 690.
 There were no marks at all on the glass elements – it was crystal clear.